 - Visit the on board doctor for further instructions on what to do.
 When you do this prepare to be quarantined in order to prevent other guests from getting the virus as well.

 - Make sure that you call your cruise travel insurance agent.
-Many cruise travel insurance companies, such as this one (click here) will cover you for a certain amount of medical insurance in the case that you get sick.
+Many cruise travel insurance companies will cover you for a certain amount of medical insurance in the case that you get sick.
 They will help you to find medical assistance and assist you with your claims right over the phone.
 Though Norovirus runs its course in a few days, being able to be reimbursed for expenses that you incurred getting well on or off the ship is a relief, especially with plans that can start off as low as $18 per person and cover you for up to $10,000 in medical insurance.
-Get a travel insurance quote here.

 - Keep sanitizing.
 Norovirus usually runs its course in around 3 days but you can be contagious for up to 2 weeks after getting over it, so keep washing your hands and sanitizing surfaces that could be contaminated to avoid spreading the virus or catching it again.